Are Snakes Necessary? by Brian De Palma and Susan Lehman

 This is not the worst of it.
 The poll numbers are devastating.
 It looks like Jason Crump is going to get creamed.
 The primary is just four weeks away.

-The Pennsylvanian Republican party’s primary is not far away, and Crump is unlikely to succeed against the incumbent, Lee Rogers.
-Brock, knowing that Rogers has a penchant for a pretty woman decides to set him up with a honey trap.
-Unfortunately, the woman he hires, a beautiful blonde waitress, has ambitions and can bear a grudge.
+The Pennsylvanian Republican party’s primary is coming up, and Crump is unlikely to succeed against the incumbent, Lee Rogers.
+Brock, knowing that Rogers has a penchant for a pretty woman, decides to set him up with a honey trap.
+Unfortunately the woman he hires, a beautiful blonde waitress, has ambitions and can bear a grudge.
 His plan backfires when Elizabeth deCarlo and Senator Rogers turn the trap around on Brock.
 Brock is forced to pay her off and set her up with a casino job in Vegas where she will reinvent herself, but not forget.

 Brock though, is lucky, he jumps ship to join Rogers’ campaign and the story turns to following the Senator on the road.
 The Senator’s wife Connie, has Parkinson’s and is, so he thinks, unaware of any liaisons he’s had over the years, but he loves her and would never leave her, even for air hostess Jenny Cours.
 That was years ago, but when Rogers bumps into Cours again at a hotel where she’s on stopover, she introduces him to her 18-yr-old daughter, Fanny, a film student.
 Fanny persuades Rogers to take her on the road with him to make behind the scenes videos of the real Lee Rogers.
 You can guess what’s going to happen!

 There’s just one more main character to note.
 Nick Sculley is a photographer in a rut, handsome and always dressed in his trademark crisp white shirt.
 He’s heading west from NYC to try his luck in California when he bumps into Elizabeth: